 Your sleep environment plays an essential role in helping you get quality, immune system-boosting sleep.
 And when it comes to a better night’s rest, the right bedding makes a world of difference.

 Don’t forget about your bedroom environment as well.
 Avoid screens before bedtime and turn off lights in your room—these lights affect your circadian rhythm by tricking your brain into thinking that it’s still daytime.
-If you can, adjust your room’s sleeping temperature to 18°C – 22°C to optimise your zzz’s.
+If you can, adjust your room’s sleeping temperature to 18°C – 20°C to optimise your zzz’s.

 Food and caffeinated beverages can wreak havoc on our body’s ability to get a good night’s sleep.
 Wait 2-3 hours after eating before hitting the hay.
 This means your body can focus on repairing itself and producing immune-boosting cells during your sleep, rather than digesting the food you’ve just eaten.

-Although the coronavirus outbreak is concerning, it’s more important than ever to stay calm, take care of yourself and your loved ones, as well as the community.
+Although the coronavirus crisis is concerning, it’s more important than ever to stay calm, take care of yourself and your loved ones, as well as the community.
 Ultimately, it’s a good reminder to all of us of the value of sleep in supporting our immune systems and fighting back against threats.